 2.2.1 I2C

-I2C is a communications protocol that is easy to use with most micro-controllers having build in hardware to deal with I2C.
+I2C is a communications protocol that is easy to use with most micro-controllers having built in hardware to deal with I2C.
 The main hurdle with using I2C would be failed communication due to noise.
 Some examples of noises would be switching noise from power supplies or the environment itself [6] and signal generators like the ones present in UCT’s White Lab.

 In order to improve reliability and noise immunity, one way would be to use an external RC filter as suggested in the White Paper from Lattice Semiconductors.
 One of the hurdles with such a filter on I2C lines is finding a balance between loading and filtering.
 The higher the time constant (τ = RC), the slower the rising edges of the line and the greater the driving load on the IO of the micro-controller.
 Below is an image from the White Paper of a recommended filter with a good balance between loading and filtering.
 The values are set at Rpullup = 1800Ω,Rs1 = 130Ω,Rs2 = 51,Ω,Cf = 180Pf [6].